LaganYT/comply/README.md

 # comply
 A awesome Minecraft texture pack that gets 99% of textures from people using the pack.

-Newest version (as of 4/6/22 4:37pm)
+**Credits**:
+No one yet
+**How to submit textures**:
+Design the texture and make a pull request with the new texture.